openconfig/featureprofiles/feature/gribi/otg_tests/backup_nhg_multiple_nh_test/README.md

     DUT port-3, and ATE port-4 to DUT port-4.
 *   Create a L3 routing instance (VRF-A), and assign DUT port-1 to VRF-A.
 *   Create a L3 routing instance (VRF-B) that includes no interface.
-*   Create a L3 routing instance (VRF-C) that includes no interface.
+*   TODO: Create a L3 routing instance (VRF-C) that includes no interface.
-*   Connect a gRIBI client to the DUT, make it become leader and inject the
+*   TODO: Connect a gRIBI client to the DUT, make it become leader and inject the
     following:
     *   An IPv4Entry in VRF-A for IP-1, pointing to a NextHopGroup (in DEFAULT VRF)
         containing: